 The project, Enyedi’s first English-language feature, re-teams the director with her “On Body and Soul” producers Monika Mecs, Andras Muhi and Erno Mesterhazy of Hungary’s Inforg-M&M Film.
 Berlin-based Komplizen Film, the producer of Oscar-nominated “Toni Erdmann,” is on board as co-producer, alongside France’s Pyramide Productions and Italy’s Moliwood Films.

 The first phase of principal photography finished in Hamburg recently.
 Further shooting locations include Budapest and Malta.
-The film is supported by the Hungarian National Film Fund, Eurimages and Arte.
+The film is supported by the Hungarian National Film Fund, Eurimages, RAI Cinema and Arte, among others.

 Agnes Havas, CEO of the Hungarian National Film Fund, said: “I’m delighted that a pearl of Hungarian literature, Milan Fust’s enigmatic novel ‘The Story of My Wife’ will be adapted for the big screen in European co-production, majority supported by Hungary’s Film Fund.
 The novel has been translated into more than 20 languages, published all around the world and available in online bookstores.
 I can’t wait to see the English-language film version starring world cinema’s finest talents.”